QCD+QED lattice calculation of hadronic decay rates: Introduction

 In refs.~\cite{ref:deDivitiis:2011eh, ref:deDivitiis:2013xla} the inclusion of isospin-breaking (IB) effects in lattice QCD simulations has been carried out developing a method, the RM123 approach, which consists in an expansion of the lattice path-integral in powers of the two small parameters $ \alpha_{em}$ and $\left( m_d - m_u \right)$, where $\alpha_{em} \approx \left( m_d - m_u \right) / \Lambda_{QCD} \approx 1 \%$.

-While the calculation of e.m. effects in the hadron spectrum does not suffer from infrared (IR) divergences, the same is not true in the case of hadronic amplitudes, where e.m.
-IR divergences are present and cancel for well-defined, measurable physical quantities only after including diagrams containing both real and virtual photons~\cite{ref:Bloch:1937pw}.

-The presence of IR divergences requires the development of additional strategies to those used in the computation of e.m. effects in the hadron spectrum.
+While the calculation of e.m.~effects in the hadron spectrum does not suffer from infrared (IR) divergences, the same is not true in the case of hadronic amplitudes, where e.m.~IR divergences are present and cancel for well-defined, measurable physical quantities only after including diagrams containing both real and virtual photons~\cite{ref:Bloch:1937pw}.
+Thus, the presence of IR divergences requires the development of additional strategies to those used in the computation of e.m.~effects in the hadron spectrum.
 Such a new strategy was proposed in ref.~\cite{ref:Carrasco:2015xwa}, where the lattice determination of the decay rate of a charged $P$ meson into either a final $\ell^\pm \nu_\ell$ pair or $\ell^\pm \nu_\ell \gamma$ state was addressed.

-The e.m. corrections due to the exchange of a virtual photon depends on the structure of the decaying meson, since all momentum modes are involved, and therefore it must be computed non-perturbatively.
+The e.m.~corrections due to the exchange of a virtual photon depends on the structure of the decaying meson, since all momentum modes are involved, and therefore it must be computed non-perturbatively.
 Instead the non-perturbative evaluation of the emission of a real photon is not strictly necessary~\cite{ref:Carrasco:2015xwa}.
 Indeed, it is possible to compute the amplitude for the emission of a real photon in perturbation theory by limiting the maximum energy of the emitted photon in the meson rest frame, $\Delta E_\gamma$, to be small enough so that the internal structure of the decaying meson is not resolved, but is larger than the experimental energy resolution.

 The IR divergences depend on the charge and the mass of the meson but not on its internal structure ({\it i.e.}, they are universal).
 Thus, they cancel between diagrams containing a virtual photon (computed non-perturbatively) and those with the emission of a real photon (calculated perturbatively).